nikkorinyuki/cert-fixer-with-adguard/README.md

 1. Root your Android device using [rootAVD](https://gitlab.com/newbit/rootAVD) (rootAVD uses [Magisk](https://github.com/topjohnwu/Magisk)).
 2. Complete any pending updates for Magisk, and make sure you have the latest Magisk version.
 3. Install your custom CA certificate under user certificate store.
 4. Download `Cert-Fixer.zip` and install Cert-Fixer module in Magisk.
 5. Reboot.
    Cert-Fixer will copy all your user certificates to system store at boot up.
 6. Your user certificates should now be available in the system store!

+## Caution
+Having more than one certificate in the user store is reported to cause boot loops in some cases.
+Make sure that you have only one certificate, until this is fixed.

 ## Notes
 1. Cert-Fixer copies all the CA certificates from the user store to the system store.
 Make sure you do not have any untrusted certificates in the user store before reboot.